-4. Set up MaxLoader software
+3. Set up MaxLoader software

-- 5. Install MaxLoader and the MaxLoader icon and USB driver (eetusb.inf and eetusb.sys files) will be generated in directory C:\program files\EE Tools\. - Follow the steps below for installation for USB 2.0 driver. - 6.
+- 4. Install MaxLoader and the MaxLoader icon and USB driver (eetusb.inf and eetusb.sys files) will be generated in directory C:\program files\EE Tools\. - Follow the steps below for installation of USB 2.0 driver. - 6.
 Connect a USB cable between programmer and your computer and turn the power switch ON after connecting the power cord in the programmer.

 NOTE: In Windows2000, you need to choose "specific location" when the "Found New Hardware Wizard" appears.
 The USB driver files are generated in directory C:\program files\EE Tools\Drivers\x86 (for 32-Bit CPU size), C:\program files\EE Tools\Drivers\x64(for 64-Bit CPU size).
-Or you can find the USB driver files in the CD-ROM comes in the product package.
+You can find the USB driver files in the USB drive that is included in the product package.